bnb-chain/go-sdk/ReadMe.md

 NewPrivateKeyManager(priKey string) (KeyManager, error)

+NewLedgerKeyManager(path ledger.DerivationPath) (KeyManager, error)

 ```
 - NewKeyManager.
 You will get a new private key without provide anything, you can export and save this `KeyManager`.
 - NewMnemonicKeyManager.
 You should provide your mnemonic, usually is a string of 24 words.
 - NewKeyStoreKeyManager.
 You should provide a keybase json file and you password, you can download the key base json file when your create a wallet account.
 - NewPrivateKeyManager.
 You should provide a Hex encoded string of your private key.
+- NewLedgerKeyManager.
+You must have a ledger device with binance ledger app and connect it to your machine.

 Examples: